millicast/streaming-sdk-react-native-getting-started/README.md

 ## Publisher App

-In the **Publisher app**, you can play/pause, switch camera, mute/unmute and turn camera on/off, allowing you to keep the viewer user count.
+In the **Publisher App**, you can play/pause, switch camera, mute/unmute and turn the camera on/off, allowing you to keep the viewer user count.

 <img src="assets/publisher.png" alt="drawing" width="500"/>

 ### Publisher Settings

 Publisher settings allow you to set the codec (only before the streaming is started) and change the bitrate (only after the streaming is started).
-By default, the bitrate is set to the maximum one possible.
+By default, the bitrate is set to the maximum possible.

 ## Subscriber App

-In the **Subscriber app**, you can play/pause, mute/unmute and have access to the multiview functionality.
+In the **Subscriber App**, you can play/pause, mute/unmute, and have access to the multiview functionality.

 <img src="assets/viewerScreen.png" alt="drawing" width="500"/>

 ## Troubleshooting

-- It is known that the app may experiment some issues in Samsung phones.
+- The app may experiment some issues with Samsung phones.
-- The codec H264 is known not to reproduce correctly in either android or ios emulators.
+- The H264 may not to reproduce correctly in either Android or iOS emulators.